 I also love that it has a memory feature – it can display the min and max temperature since the last time it was turned on.
 It’s not as high-tech as some of the weather data logging devices you can get, but it’s a fraction of the price!

 Specs: ranges from -25 to 50C (-13 to 122F).
 Backlight.
 Water resistant (IP67).
 Weight: 14g.
 Dimensions: 49 x 33 x 12.5 mm.

 It’s no secret that I’m a big fan of hiking leggings and tights.
 I got a pair of Ibex Lizzi Tights made with merino wool this year and I love them for colder weather.

 I often find that merino wool gear isn’t very durable or that I get sweaty in it, and then it takes a long time to dry compared to synthetics.
+(I’ve got a whole article with my thoughts on whether Merino wool is worth it.)
 The Lizzi tights defied my expectations.